ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-import.md

 See [RFC #671](https://emberjs.github.io/rfcs/0671-modernize-built-in-components-1.html)
 and [RFC #707](https://emberjs.github.io/rfcs/0707-modernize-built-in-components-2.html)
-for more detials about this change.
+for more details about this change.